 In another study published by the University of Michigan, researchers found that children felt good about themselves after watching TV — dependent on one condition.
 If they where white boys, their self-esteem increased after watching TV.
 But if the subjects were girls or boys of color, their self-esteem decreased.
 Most likely, researchers wrote, due to lack of proper representation.

 The good news?

 Times are changing.
 TV is becoming more diverse.
 And although film has been lagging behind, we’re hopefully witnessing a cultural shift.
-One amazing example is that Black Panther is currently making history with its diverse cast and record-breaking box office results.
+Black Panther made history with its diverse cast and record-breaking box office results.